chackney/jetty-camel-sample/README.md

 # Jetty Hystrix Camel - example

 ## To Run:
-gradle run (starts jetty and camel)
+gradle run (starts jetty and camel- no spring boot)

 ## The following services are present
 * http://localhost:8080/HelloWorld